Dress up food as well as your container gardens with this attractive perennial herb.

 Cuban oregano grows well in part-shade areas like porches, patios, or courtyards that receive a few hours of morning light.
 Plant this drought-tolerant plant in well-drained soil; water occasionally.
 It grows well in containers alongside other part-shade plants like begonia, impatiens, fuchsia, and coleus.

 Inside the house, Cuban oregano grows best in a bright, sunny window but will tolerate less light if needed.
-Water it about once a week and fertilize with an all-purpose fertilizer about once a month.
-This fast-growing plant will outgrow its planting container after a few months.
+Water it about once a week and feed with an all-purpose fertilizer about once a month.
+This fast-growing plant will outgrow its container after a few months.
 Simply trim back foliage by one-third or repot it in a larger container.